Childhood Soft Tissue Sarcoma Treatment (PDQ®): Treatment - Patient Information [NCI] - Treatment Option Overview

-- check the area around where the tumor was removed for cancer cells and then remove them.
+- Check the area around where the tumor was removed for cancer cells and then remove more tissue if needed.

 Even if the doctor removes all the cancer that can be seen at the time of the surgery, some patients may be given radiation therapy or chemotherapy after surgery to kill any cancer cells that are left.
 Treatment given after the surgery, to lower the risk that the cancer will come back, is called adjuvant therapy.

-External radiation therapy uses a machine outside the body to send radiation toward the cancer.
-Stereotactic radiation therapy aims radiation directly to a tumor, causing less damage to normal tissue around the tumor.
+- External radiation therapy uses a machine outside the body to send radiation toward the cancer.
+Stereotactic radiation therapy is a type of external radiation therapy that aims radiation directly to a tumor, causing less damage to normal tissue around the tumor.
 The total dose of radiation is divided into several smaller doses given over several days.
 This procedure is also called stereotactic external-beam radiation therapy and stereotaxic radiation therapy.

 Chemotherapy is a cancer treatment that uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping them from dividing.
 When chemotherapy is taken by mouth or injected into a vein or muscle, the drugs enter the bloodstream and can reach cancer cells throughout the body (systemic chemotherapy).
 When chemotherapy is placed directly into the cerebrospinal fluid, an organ, or a body cavity such as the abdomen, the drugs mainly affect cancer cells in those areas (regional chemotherapy).
 Combination chemotherapy is the use of more than one anticancer drug.
 The way the chemotherapy is given depends on the type and stage of the cancer being treated.